A Brief outline of the system

 In 1864 the Board of Ordnance appointed a Select Committee and the Snider system was swiftly adopted with the first breech loaders being issued in 1865 to British forces.
 Much improved in 1867 by the use of Colonel Boxer's center fire brass bodied cartridge, the 'new' rifle system shown to be highly effective in the Abyssinian Campaign of 1868.

 The system utilized a hinged breech block with an internal firing pin assembly that permitted the use of a self contained cartridge of lead bullet in cardboard, and after 1867, brass casing.
 The breach system went through four adaptations (covered below) due to concerns and problems with the breach block opening when firing.

 This highly efficient conversion system prolonged the active life of the P-1853 rifles up until 1871 when the Martini Henry system was adopted.
-Snider rifles saw continued use throughout the Empire but were officially obsolete by the late 1880s, though undoubtedly it was used for some years after in colonial armies and police units.
-Indeed I recently read an article which referred to Snider's being issued to home defence volunteers in Australia as late as WWII......though this is unsubstantiated!
+Snider rifles saw continued use throughout the Empire but were officially obsolete by the late 1880s, though undoubtedly it was undoubtedly they were used for some years after in colonial armies and police units.
+Indeed I recently read an article which referred to Sniders being issued to home defence volunteers in Australia as late as WWII......though this is unsubstantiated!

 As a note Jacob Snider died shortly before his system was adopted so he never got to see the far reaching effect that his invention was to have.

 MkI Designed for the original Pottet cased round - The breech has a rounded rebate for case rim.